 The short answer is that no one knows for sure.
 Some epidemiologists point to a broader definition of autism and an increasing awareness among medical professionals as key contributing factors.
 Others consider the potential impact of environmental factors (e.g. toxins).
 As more research is funded and completed, this question may soon be answered.

-Autism Spectrum Disorder (ASD) is a complex developmental disability marked by impairments in socialization, communication, cognition, and sensation.
+Autism Spectrum Disorder (ASD) is a complex developmental disability defined in terms of impairments in socialization, communication, cognition, and sensation.

 Asperger Syndrome (AS), also known as Asperger’s Syndrome, is a term that was used by professionals between 1994 and 2013.
 During that time, Asperger Syndrome was one of five developmental disorders on the autism spectrum.
 Some people with Asperger Syndrome choose to continue identifying themselves as persons with AS.
 As with all diagnostic changes, the everyday use of the terminology will phase out over time.

 Based on the DSM-IV, the main differences between Asperger Syndrome and classic autism exist in the language and cognitive areas.
-Children with Asperger Syndrome do not have delayed language development, unlike children with autism.
+Children with Asperger Syndrome do not have delayed language development, unlike children with other forms of autism.
 Also, children with Asperger Syndrome display average to above-average intelligence.
-Like autism, there is no known cause or cure for Asperger Syndrome.
+Like autism, there is no known cause or “cure” for Asperger Syndrome.

 Asperger Syndrome is a neurological disorder that affects a person’s ability to communicate and relate to others.
 It is a lifelong disorder that carries with it considerable and long-term challenges.
 Although the characteristics of Asperger Syndrome will vary somewhat from person to person, common effects of the disorder include: